The 13 toughest stretches of holes in golf

 Augusta National: Amen Corner

 Coined by Herbert Warren Wind, Augusta's 11th, 12th and 13th constitute the most famous three-hole stretch in golf.
-While the 11th (the second-hardest hole during the 2019 Masters at 4.27 strokes) and 12th (3.05 strokes) live up to their tenacious reputation, the 13th has ranked as the easiest hole the past two years.
-Of course, the accuracy and distance required by Azalea's tee ball perennially makes the drive one of the most important -- and for viewers, exciting -- shots during tournament.
+While the 11th (the hardest hole during the 2022 Masters at 4.47 strokes) and 12th (3.23 strokes) live up to their tenacious reputation, the 13th has ranked as the easiest holes the past decade, which explains why Augusta has lengthened it by 35 yards ahead of the 2023 Masters.
+The accuracy required by Azalea's tee ball will continue to make the drive one of the most important—and for viewers, exciting—shots during tournament.

 Photo By: Getty Images